pacti-org/pacti/README.md

   <img alt="Logo in light and dark mode." src="docs/source/_static/exports/circuit_series_quotient_black.svg" width="250">
 </picture>

 We wish to implement a system $M$ with specification $C = (i \le 1, o' \le 2i)$, and to do this we have available a component $M'$ with specification $C' = (i \le 2, o \le 2i)$.
-We use the quotient operation in pacti to obtain the specification of the component that we are missing so that the resulting object meets the specification $C$.
+We use the quotient operation in Pacti to obtain the specification of the component that we are missing so that the resulting object meets the specification $C$.
 We run the command

 `pacti examples/example_quotient.json result.json`

-And pacti outputs
+And Pacti outputs

 ```
    Contract quotient: